 Critiques of Contemporary Feminism (continued from this page)

 "All things must be examined, debated, investigated without exception and without regard for anyone's feelings." -Diderot

 Note: Much of what follows isn't exactly "politically correct."
 A large proportion of respectable psychological and scientific literature from the past and present is contrary to contemporary-feminist ideas about gender, but I'm skeptical that this fact in itself invalidates that literature.
 As I see it, there are interesting innate (and also socially constructed) differences between men and women, and over the years I've liked to reflectively probe what those differences might be.
 Perhaps in doing so I've been a bit too provocative sometimes; but we should all be open to perspectives that diverge from our own, at least if they're professed in good faith.
 Anyway, for what it's worth, none of the following bears on the feminist moral crusade, which every ethically aware person is obligated to support.
-We should all be feminists in the sense of fighting for political and economic equality.
 I'm critical only of the movement's idealist, postmodernist (and thus, incidentally, amusingly pretentious) orientation.

-To speak bluntly, in order to explain gender and sexuality I don't think it's necessary to resort to the airy discourse-mongering and labyrinthine deconstructionism of postmodernism, feminism, and queer theory.
+To speak bluntly, in order to explain gender and sexuality I don't think it's necessary to resort to the airy discourse-mongering and labyrinthine deconstructionism of postmodernism, feminism, queer theory, and the like.
 These sorts of "theoretical" writings may be useful for academics hoping to get tenure, but they often serve more to obfuscate than to explicate.
 A more fruitful and accessible approach is to use good old-fashioned straightforward reasoning, combined with respect for the findings of relevant scientific research.

 On feminine self-ambivalence.— Why does the feminine as such seem to be more prone to insecurity about itself and its place in society than the masculine?
 There are many reasons, of course.
 One set of them is suggested by this passage from Christine Downing’s book Women’s Mysteries: Toward a Poetics of Gender (2003):